 January 10 - April 8

 ACORN offers the assessment mode of Credit/ No Credit (CR/NCR) during the request period.
 CR/NCR courses count towards the degree credits you need to graduate but will have no impact on your GPA.
 Instead of a grade, a “CR” (Credit) or “NCR” (No Credit) notation will appear on your transcript.

 To earn a credit, you must have a final grade of at least 50%; grades below will not earn a credit and an NCR notation will appear.
 If you select the CR/ NCR option and change your mind, you must cancel it on ACORN during the request period.
-Degree students can request a maximum of 2.0 credits assessed as Credit/No Credit for electives or breadth requirements.
+Degree students can request a maximum of 2.0 credits assessed as Credit/No Credit for electives.
 Credit/No Credit cannot be used for program requirements.